University of Minnesota Procedure

 Process

-IT Resources with multiple data classification levels must use the highest data classification level to determine security level.
+IT Resources with multiple Data Classification levels must use the highest data classification level to determine security level.
 In general, Private-Highly Restricted data uses the High security level.

-3. Identify the Security Level.
+2. Identify the Security Level.

+Determine the Security Level (High, Medium, Low) of the IT Resource using the tables below.
 IT Resources that fit multiple security levels must use the highest security level.

 For research data, see guidance provided by Liberal Arts Technologies & Innovation Services (LATIS).

-4. Review the Security Level with the Data Owner.
+3. Review the Security Level with the Data Owner.

-Type of IT Resource: Multi-user with Private-Highly Restricted Data
+IT Resource with Private-Highly Restricted Data

 Security Level

-• All cases where Private- Highly Restricted data is involved (e.g., HIPAA, PHI, PCI DSS, SSN).
+• All cases where Private-Highly Restricted data is involved (e.g., HIPAA, PHI, PCI DSS, SSN).

 • Life safety system or application.
 Loss or interruption of service puts human or animal life at risk.